 Are E-Cigarettes Safe to Use?

-found that the e-cigarettes tested had varying
+e-cigarettes tested had varying levels of

-levels of nicotine, which is highly addictive, that
+nicotine, which is highly addictive, that did

-did not always match what the packaging said.
+not always match what the packaging said.

 - E-cigarettes are currently unregulated, which means

 there is no way of knowing how much nicotine or

 information and no scientific studies demonstrating

 they are safe to use, e-cigarettes are considered a

 nicotine that may be contained in the cartridges.